sseeker05/Sba308A/README.md

 * api.js (API interaction module)
 * data.js (data formatting module)
 * style.css (stylesheets)
 Sources
 YouTube bro - code for insipiration
 Google - for research
 gitguardian.com - for the api key
 Usage
-I am using Vite
+I am using Vite package
 npm install
 npm run dev
+if the app runs into an error please axios(npm install axios) and run it again.